WBKP: History

 WBKP (standing for "Beautiful Keweenaw Peninsula") launched on October 30, 1996, as the market's fourth television station from facilities in the historic Calumet and Hecla Bath House.
 The Monday Night Football game that night between the Dallas Cowboys and Philadelphia Eagles was the first ABC program shown on the station.
-Before it launched, the Central Upper Peninsula could see the network from affiliations of WLUC-TV (channel 6) in Marquette, and before 1992 from WJMN-TV (channel 3) in Escanaba (a semi-satellite of Green Bay, Wisconsin's WFRV-TV) that was purchased by CBS and switched to that network in March 1992.
+Before it launched, the Central Upper Peninsula could see the network from affiliations of WLUC-TV (channel 6) in Marquette, and before 1992 from WJMN-TV (channel 3) in Escanaba (a semi-satellite of WFRV-TV in Green Bay, Wisconsin) that was purchased by CBS and switched to that network in March 1992.

 More specifically, ABC was originally seen on WLUC through a secondary nature from its sign-on in 1956 until 1992 at which point ABC began to be carried as a primary affiliation.
 WLUC dropped its ABC affiliation in 1995 which ushered in WBKP as the next ABC outlet.
 Originally, WBKP was locally owned by the Scanlan family as sister to Traverse City's ABC affiliate WGTU (and its full-time satellite WGTQ in Sault Ste.
 Marie) as well as CBS affiliate WBKB-TV in Alpena.
 At its sign-on, WBKP was the first station in the market to broadcast in stereo and remain on-the-air 24 hours a day.

 In August 1997, in order to cover Marquette proper, it launched a repeater station, W28BX.
 This could be seen on UHF channel 28 and this low-power over-the-air signal was very weak so it could only be picked up in that city and Negaunee.
 In September 2001, the station moved its studios to the Marquette Mall.
 However, four employees remained based at the Calumet facility which then began operating as a bureau.
 In the spring of 2003, WBKP replaced the low-power repeater with full-time satellite WBUP in Ishpeming.
 This aired a full-powered analog signal on VHF channel 10 and covered a larger broadcasting radius.
 At this point, WBKP/WBUP took the on-air branding "ABC 5&10".

 In January 2004, the Scanlan family sold WBKP/WBUP and WBKB to Lake Superior Community Broadcasting, a company owned by Stephen Marks of Maryland.
 In July 2007, the two stations split in order to establish separate brandings, with WBKP becoming a CW affiliate (as part of The CW Plus) while WBUP remained with ABC.
-However over their digital signals, both WBKP and WBUP continued to carry both networks.
+However, both WBKP and WBUP continued to carry the two networks over their digital signals.

+In September 2023, it was announced that The Marks Group would sell its Michigan broadcasting properties—WBKP, WBUP, WBKB-TV, and radio stations in Houghton and Iron River—to Morgan Murphy Media for $13.375 million.
+The sale was completed on December 4.